konflux-ci/architecture/README.md

-# Book of AppStudio
+# Book of StoneSoup

-This repository contains the technical and architecture documents for AppStudio.
+This repository contains the technical and architecture documents for StoneSoup.
 User documentation is out of scope.

 ## Guide to Sections